jenkinsci/resource-disposer-plugin/README.md

 confirmation the resource is gone, reason it has failed to delete it or, for mere convenience, throw an exception that will be captured as such reason.
-The implementation is expected to identify the resource (and its kind/source) as well as the problem that occurred for instance admin to understand.
+The implementation is expected to identify the resource (and its kind/source) as well as the problem that occurred for instance admin to understand. `Disposable` implementations equal to each other will be collapsed presuming they represent the same resource.

 ## Manual intervention